Eliza1129/Cloud-Computing/README.md

 ## Google Slides Presentation

-For a visual overview of this project, please refer to the [Google Slides Presentation](https://docs.google.com/presentation/d/152cyBB52_nWxZCOanyL8gcUpWxUrJ4HGGi1gai9OOpQ/edit?usp=sharing).
+For a visual overview of this project, please refer to the [Machine Learning Deployment on Kubernetes](https://docs.google.com/presentation/d/152cyBB52_nWxZCOanyL8gcUpWxUrJ4HGGi1gai9OOpQ/edit?usp=sharing).

 ## Overview